the-technat/technat.dev/docs/akeyless.md

 ### Github Actions

-There are many Github actions in this repository that use secrets from akeyless.
+There are Github actions in this repository that use secrets from akeyless.
 Most of them use the [LanceMcCarthy/akeyless-action](https://github.com/LanceMcCarthy/akeyless-action).

 But for this to work, we first need to authenticate Github actions to akeyless.
 This is done using OAuth2 / JWT.
 See the docs [here](https://docs.akeyless.io/docs/github-actions-community-plugin) for how to configure this.

-### Ansible

-Ansible was integrated using [these docs](https://docs.akeyless.io/docs/ansible-plugin-secret-fetch-via-playbook-using-ansible-playbook-cli).

-The Auth method is `api_token`.
-The api_token is fetched using the Github actions integration.